lVlyke/starfield-mod-loader/README.md

 # Starfield Mod Loader

-A simple mod manager for Starfield and Fallout 4 that supports both Steam and UWP (Game Pass) versions of the games.
+A simple mod manager for Starfield and other games that supports both Steam and UWP (Game Pass) versions of games.

 ![Starfield Mod Loader](/docs/app.png)